cashapp/burst/README.md

 Burst
 =====

-Burst is a unit testing library for parameterizing unit tests.
+Burst is a library for parameterizing unit tests.

 It is similar to [TestParameterInjector] in usage, but Burst is implemented as a Kotlin compiler plug-in.
 Burst supports all Kotlin platforms and works great in multiplatform projects.